 What to expect: Let’s be honest, tech sales still has a long way to go when it comes to diversity and equity.
 While more women are taking on sales roles, it remains a male-dominated profession.
 National Association of Women Sales Professional’s annual Be the Change Retreat is all about providing a space for women in sales to meet, develop their skills and advance diversity, equity and inclusion hiring initiatives in the profession.

 Topics from its 2021 conference include exploring key strategies to engage buyers, creating a practical diversity, equity and inclusion plan and getting leadership buy-in and how to scale diversity initiatives within the company.
 While the agenda for 2022 hasn’t been finalized yet, it will once again be held in October, which just so happens to be Women in Sales Month.

-The details: October in Savannah, Georgia; October in Newport Beach, California.
+The details: October (dates to be determined) in Savannah, Georgia; October (dates to be determined) in Newport Beach, California.

 Surf and Sales Summit

 Organizer: Scott Leese and Richard Harris